cathmmitchell/plottingOceanDataWithR/plottingOceanDataWithR.md

 data with a representative separation between the data points.
 For this data set, the stations are on a similar longitude, so looking at latitude will give a good representation of the separation between the stations.
-But this could be distance along cruise track or field transect.
+For cruise or sampling tracks where both latitude and longitude are variable, this could be distance along the cruise path or field transect.

 ``` r
 ggplot(cruiseData,aes(x=latitude,y=depth_m)) +